mahsimajalooli/cic-misp/README.md

 Configure your data and run the CIC-MISP script as a cron job so that it can periodically fetch the data from the CTIX application and upload it to MISP.
 You will need to define a polling frequency in seconds to periodically poll for data.

-- Clone the repository from GitHub [git clone https://github.com/cyware-labs/project-cic-misp]
+- Clone the repository from GitHub [git clone https://github.com/mahsimajalooli/cic-misp.git]

-- Install the requirements mentioned in the requirements.txt file [pip3 install -r requirements.txt]
+- Install the requirements mentioned in the requirements.txt file [source /var/www/MISP/venv/bin/activate] [pip3 install -r requirements.txt]

 - Configure the following required credentials into the credentials.py file.

 **Important** : You have to specify the cron job interval in seconds for the parameter cron_seconds to run the cron job successfully.
+It recommends a schedule for one or two poll requests per day.

 taxii_discovery_url = &quot;Enter your TAXII 2.0 URL&quot;